vsoch/vsoch.github.io/_posts/2021/2021-09-06-latex-to-jekyll.md

 For this final step, our include files are almost perfect, but we have to replace the (sort of useless) citation span elements with something that
 <a target="_blank" href="https://github.com/inukshuk/jekyll-scholar">jekyll-scholar</a>
 can understand.
-This means adding the bibliograph to the bottom, which looks like this:
+This means adding the bibliography to the bottom, which looks like this:

 ```
 {% raw %}{% bibliography --cited %}{% endraw %}